About: An ear hematoma is a localised pocket of blood due to a ruptured blood vessel.

-Perichondrium, a layer of connective tissue which provides the blood supply to the cartilage.
+Perichondrium: A layer of connective tissue which provides the blood supply to the cartilage.

+Skin: The outer layer of the ear.
 On the outermost layer is the skin which is covered with short hairs on the outside.

 Trauma to the skin which leads to the rupture of blood vessels is the underlying cause which may be due to scratching, blunt force or head shaking.
 The skin and fur on the ears is extremely thin, making the underlying blood vessels more vulnerable to damage than on other areas of the body protected by a thicker layer of fur and skin.
 Once a blood vessel breaks blood leaks into the surrounding tissue.